Marmorpalais

 Is photography allowed?

-Photography policies may vary, so it is best to check specific restrictions upon entering the palace.
+Photography policies may vary, so it is best to check for any restrictions upon arrival.

 Are there guided tours?